 One-Year applicants: Please discuss your post-MBA career goal, the current experience you will leverage to support the transition, and the Kellogg One-Year MBA opportunities that will help you reach this goal.
 (250 words)

 MBAi applicants: The Kellogg McCormick MBAi Program is designed to train the next generation of leaders who can help businesses deliver successful outcomes through AI-driven technology.
-This requires leaders who have both strong technical and business skills; many firms struggle to find leaders with these skills.
 Tell us about your firsthand experience with this disconnect between business and technology and how MBAi will prepare you to successfully lead businesses at the intersection.
 (450 words)

 MMM applicants: The five core values of the MMM Program are curiosity, creativity, empathy, open-mindedness and a learning mindset.
 Describe a situation in which you demonstrated one of these values.
 Why is this value an important part of the MMM experience for you?
 (250 words)